windmill-labs/windmilldocs/blog/2023-03-20-handler-slack-commands/index.md

 <br/>

 All commands (except the default one) of this slackbot deal with [resources](https://docs.windmill.dev/docs/core_concepts/resources_and_types).
-Adding resources is easy on Windmill: a lot of resources are [already available](https://hub.windmill.dev/resources), or you can [create your own](https://docs.windmill.dev/docs/core_concepts/resources_and_types#create-a-resource).
+Adding resources is easy on Windmill: many resource types are [already available](https://hub.windmill.dev/resources), or you can [create your own resource type](https://docs.windmill.dev/docs/core_concepts/resources_and_types#create-a-resource).

 One specificity of triggering resources from Slack is that **you have to let Windmill know Slack can interact with them**.